 - Visualize feature summaries in dashboard charts and indicators in dashboard gauges.

-- Execute analysis tools on the Explore segment's Analyze tool menu to understand your design's impact.
+- Run analysis tools in the Explore tab's Analyze category to understand your design's impact.

 - Save the scenario that contains the imported features to a new scenario using the Save button's Save Scenario As utility.